Markets kick ass. Though you never would have heard me say that a scant three years ago.

 You’ve probably had cashew nuts before, but have you ever tried cashew apples?
 I haven’t.
 Attached to the nut, the cashew apple (or cashew fruit) is a sweet, juicy, edible soft fruit, rich in nutrients and contains five times more vitamin C than an orange.
 If I weren’t so focused on photographing everything, I would have had the presence of mind to bring back a few pieces.
 Dammit!

-Notoriously strong Batangas coffee beans, otherwise known as Kape Barako.
+Notoriously strong Batangas coffee beans, otherwise known as Kapeng Barako.

 Raw, pure honeycombs.
 Having enjoyed these once before, you stick whole chunks in your mouth, suck out the honey, then spit out the combs.
 Really delicious and pure-tasting.